 We know you have lots of questions about the impact on SEO with Microsites!
 We hear it all the time and have addressed your concerns.

 You can now leverage PathFactory’s flexible settings to choose how you want to handle crawlers on your Microsite pages so that it is in line with your search engine optimization strategy.
 Visit our SEO article to learn more about these different setting options.

 The search engine directive setting applied to the Microsite will override the setting applied to the tracks within the Microsite.

 Social and OG fields added to Microsites

 Microsite pages now have automatic social and OG (Open Graph) tags generated based on the content used and your PathFactory environment.
 Open Graph meta tags control how URLs are displayed when shared on social channels.
-You’ll notice these tags if you view the page source of your microsite landing pages:
+You’ll notice the tags if you view the page source of your microsite landing pages.

 Carousel option available for tracks on Microsite landing pages